michellemwangi01/StarkMovies/README.md

 ## Description

-This project is a web application that allows users to vote for their favorite animals.
-It displays a collection of animal cards, each containing the pet's name, image, vote count, and a button to increase the vote(like) count.
-Users can click on an animal's name to view additional details about the pet.
+This project is a web application that allows users to purchase movie tickets.
+It displays a collection of movie cards, each containing the movie's name, image, additional details, and a button to purchase tickets  Users can click on an movie's name to view additional details about the pet.

 Main Features:
-1. New pets can be added to the Pet Palace database
-2. Added and existing pets can be viewed on the pets list
+1. Existing pets can be viewed on the pets list
-3. Pets can be voted for by clickin the 'like' icon.
-Likes are stored on the database
+3. Movies can be purchased by clicking the 'buy' icon.
+Tickets purchased are stored on the database
-4. Pets can also be deleted from the database by clicking the delete icon at the bottom of the card
+4. Movies can also be deleted from the database by clicking the delete icon at the bottom of the card

 The application utilizes JavaScript and interacts with a RESTful API to retrieve and update data.
 It makes use of the Fetch API to perform HTTP requests to the backend server.
-The server stores the animal data and provides endpoints for fetching all animals, updating vote counts, and resetting vote counts.
+The server stores the movie data and provides endpoints for fetching all movies, updating tickets purchased.

 The frontend code is built with `HTML`, `CSS`, and `JavaScript`.
-It uses `DOM manipulation` to dynamically render the animal cards and handle user interactions such as voting and resetting vote counts.
-Event listeners are attached to the vote and reset buttons to perform the corresponding actions.
+It uses `DOM manipulation` to dynamically render the animal cards and handle user interactions such as viewing movie trailers, purchasing tickets.
+Event listeners are attached to the purchase buttons and card click to perform the corresponding actions.

-The code also includes a `form submission` functionality.
-The form captures user input from various input fields and creates an object representing the form data.
-This object is then sent to the server using a POST request.

-Overall, this project provides an interactive and engaging user experience for voting on favorite animals.
-It demonstrates the use of frontend technologies, API integration, and data manipulation in a web application context.
+Overall, this project provides an interactive and engaging user experience for viewing movie details.

 ## Project Setup
 To set up the project, follow these steps: